 perhaps even with other family members arriving later.”

-5. In 1880, James’ grandson, Lorenzo Dow Phelps, claimed his father (Obediah) was born in Maryland in the Pulaski co KY census.
+5. In the 1880 Pulaski Co, KY census, James’ grandson, Lorenzo Dow Phelps, claimed his father (Obediah) was born in Maryland.
 He claimed his mother was born in NC.
-However, of the few grandchildren of James who were in the 1880 census, none have been found claiming Maryland as their father’s birthplace.
-(1880 was the only census where this information was recorded.)
+Of the few grandchildren of James who were in the 1880 census, none have been found claiming Maryland as their father’s birthplace.
+(1880 was the only relevant census where this information is recorded.)
 Included in the list of those claiming NC for their father’s birthplace are the children of Larkin: Leonard.
 James, Larkin Jr, Hazel, and the children of Obediah: Vincent, and Obediah Jr. (From Brenda Emory.)

 An argument to support Lorenzo’s claim of Maryland came from Mark Phelps,NC (long time James researcher): I strongly agree that this notation on the Census form was not an error.
 The census taker had to get out of his routine of writing Ky Ky Ky Ky on every line and then consciously write "Maryland" and then switch gears again and write "NC" on the very next line (when he recorded dthe mother's birthplace..
 He even went to the trouble to spell out the word Maryland and not use an abbreviation "Md."
 He had to be supplied this information by someone in the household